DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 early Internet pioneers underestimated both the fragility of societies and the strength of opposing forces.
 As societies hold diverse values certain parties are demanding that the Internet increasingly conforms to their own private interests.
-We now see this confrontation of public, private, individual and collective claims steadily growing and we have to come to terms with the fact that the Internet will change profoundly.
+We now see this confrontation of public and private, individual and collective claims steadily growing and we have to come to terms with the fact that the Internet will change profoundly.
 The Internet was largely built on the basis of North American values;